top of page

 2 teaspoons garlic

-A few tablespoons water
+A few tablespoons of water

 2 tablespoons butter

-1/2 teaspoon red chili flakes
+1/2 teaspoon red chilli flakes

 1/2 teaspoon saffron threads